 I know I have been on and on about greet tomatoes, but you would not believe how many tomatoes I had this year from just six plants and how many green ones I had left just before the first frost hit.
 I have fried them and pickled them, so now I am going to turn the rest into GreenTomato Chutney.

 This recipe is very easy and absolutely delicious.
-Using up food that would otherwise have been thrown away is great for the hip pocket and for the environment too.
-Making do with what you have is a simple living idea, but it does not mean that you have to miss out on anything.
+Using food that would otherwise have been thrown away is great for the hip pocket and the environment.
+Making do with what you have is a simple living idea, but it does not mean you need to miss out on anything.
 Here is my recipe.

 - 1.4 kg Green Tomatoes, diced